Introduction to PTLA

 Pine Tree Legal Assistance of Maine can help farmworkers with legal problems.
 We offer free legal advice and representation to people who work in fields, such as orchards and vegetable farms, as well as dairy workers, seafood workers, wreath makers, forestry workers, and people who work in fruit and vegetable packing houses.

-We represent people with issues related to the COVID-19 pandemic, as well as basic employment law protections such as wages, poor working conditions, and poor housing conditions.
+We represent people with issues related to basic employment law protections such as wages, poor working conditions, and poor housing conditions.

-We also offer free education materials such as our annual Harvest Calendar, an annual H-2A newsletter, and information about workers’ rights laws in English, Spanish, and Haitian-Creole.
+We also offer free farmworker education materials such as our annual Harvest Calendar, an annual H-2A worker newspaper, and information about workers’ rights laws in English, Spanish, and Haitian-Creole.

 If you don’t have clean water to wash your hands, you should ask your boss to provide it.
 The law says that you must have clean water within ¼ mile of where you are working.
-Because of the current pandemic, the federal government has recommended that clean water for handwashing be made even more available.
 Farmworkers must have reasonable access to handwashing facilities with soap, clean water, and clean, single-use towels.
 If you do not have this, contact us.

 What is workers’ compensation?

-If you get sick at work, you might have a claim for workers’ compensation.
 All farmworkers are eligible for workers’ compensation.
-You can get workers compensation if you are injured or get sick due to a work condition, whether or not it is from COVID-19.
+You can get workers compensation if you are injured or get sick due to a work condition.
+This includes COVID-19.
 You have the right to medical treatment at no cost to you.
 The insurance company will pay for your medical bills and possibly some of your lost wages.

 If you get injured or sick at work, get medical treatment right away and tell your boss as soon as possible.
 Tell the doctor you were injured or got sick at work.
 Follow the doctor’s orders, even if this means staying out of work.
 Do your best to document your injury.
 Keep copies of all medical visits, as well as the doctor’s name, address, and other information.